QuickyFinger/Exploring-the-Loss-in-Medical-CT-Image-Segmentation-with-UNet/readme.md

 This will generate a output folder, which including the predict testing results.

 ## Versions
 The current version is 1.0.
-The current version is not well established, the future version will come soon.
+The current version is not well established, and the future version will come soon.

 ## Concat Information
 If you encounter any problems in using these codes, please open an issue in this repository.
 You may also contact **Kang Yang** (yangkang323@gmail.com).